foxleigh81/foxleigh81/README.md

 - A React/Python app to assist people with moving house
 - [CV Blaster](https://github.com/foxleigh81/cv-blaster) A Python/NextJS tool to help people to manage their CV's online
-- A new Kubernetes-based homelab
+- A new Kubernetes-based homelab.
+You can see [my GitOps configs here](https://github.com/foxleigh81/homelab)
 - A NextJS/Sanity rebuild of my [Personal website](http://www.alexfoxleigh.com) which is now YEARS out of date.
 - As always, I'm working on my smart home, this is a huge undertaking with a lot of moving parts, it's ostensibly based around [Home Assistant](https://home-assistant.io) using [Node-Red](https://nodered.org) for all of it's automations.
 I plan on writing a few blog posts about it soon.